AI

 I was teaching AI to a finance team at Tallyfy when someone asked how to reconcile transactions 40% faster.
 Not “what’s the accuracy rate” or “which algorithm should we use.”
 Just: will this let me leave at 6pm instead of 8pm?

 Technical teams often optimize for elegance.
 Business teams optimize for done.
+PMI’s analysis of AI transformation recommends allocating 70 percent of AI transformation effort to people, processes, and culture rather than technology alone.

-Translation that works
+Translation that actually works

 Stop explaining how transformers work.
 Start showing what gets better.